courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 ## PhysPrep

 ### Overview
-The physiological data were preprocessed using a pipeline developed within the lab, called Physprep.
+The physiological data were preprocessed using a pipeline developed in the context of the CNeuroMod project, called [Physprep](https://github.com/courtois-neuromod/physprep).
 Physprep is a pipeline that segments, cleans and processes PPG, ECG, EDA, and respiratory (RSP) signals from minimal user input.
 The Physprep pipeline integrates open access python packages including Phys2Bids, NeuroKit2, and Systole.